 Objective: To stand on one leg with your eyes open and maintain balance for as long as possible.
 Purpose: The Single-Leg Stance Test with Eyes Open measures static balance and postural control with the assistance of visual cues.

-Click here or scan the QR Code to watch video instructions!
+Click here or scan the OR Code to watch video instructions!

-- Timer or stopwatchPaper to record time
+- Timer or stopwatch

 - Stable nonslip surface

 - Pencil/pen